 - 11.L.1.
-The net and the wires or strings holding up the net are positioned (mostly) on the court.
-Therefore, if the ball strikes the top of the net or strikes the top net wire or string and lands inbounds, it remains in play. - 11.L.2.
+If the ball strikes the top of the net or the top net cable or rope that is between the net post and the net and lands inbounds, it remains in play. - 11.L.2.
 If the ball travels between the net and the net post, it is a fault against the striking player. - 11.L.3.
 A player is allowed to go around the net post and cross the imaginary extension line of the net after hitting the ball, so long as the player or any item he or she is/was wearing or carrying does not touch the opponent's court.
 If the player goes around the net post and crosses the imaginary extension line of the net but does not make contact with the ball, a fault will be declared. - 11.L.4.
 If a player hits the ball over the net into the opponent's court, and then the ball bounces back over the net and bounces a second time without being touched by the opponent, the striking player wins the rally. - 11.L.5.
-For net systems with a horizontal bar or a center base, or both: - 11.L.5.a.
-Before going over the net, if the ball hits the horizontal bar or the center base, it is a fault.
+For net systems with a horizontal bar or a center base, or both: